AureliusGilchrist/Code_of_Conduct/README.md

 > Recognize the inherent worth in every human being.
 Offer respect as a default, even when it's not reciprocated.
 Sometimes the most profound act of strength is maintaining grace under pressure.

 ### 2. **Cultivate Deep Understanding**
 > Listen not just to respond, but to truly comprehend.
-Suspend judgment and approach others with genuine curiosity about their experiences, beliefs, and perspectives that differ from your own.
+Suspend judgment and approach others with genuine curiosity about their experiences, beliefs, and perspectives that may differ from your own.

 ### 3. **Embrace Radical Honesty with Compassion**
 > Commit to truth-telling while considering the impact of your words.
 Sometimes honesty requires patience—finding the right moment and manner to share difficult truths.
 Honor your commitments as extensions of your character.